Monday, April 30, 2007

 Mr Lyon had been cajoled into the infamy of the Reynolds class.
-I rolled my eyes when I realised, even I was bored with the subject.
+I rolled my eyes when I realised, even I was bored with the subject, suspecting all along it was crap.
 Get another story guys, I thought.

 “You boy’s really aught to get over it.
 It’s not a badge of honour, you know.
 It’s not an achievement.
 You guys are really doing yourselves a huge disservice by perpetuating this ridiculous rumour.”